Opinion: Oxygen is more important than uranium | DW | 27.04.2021

 India also logged 16,257 deaths, almost double the 8,588 deaths recorded the previous week, according to Health Ministry data.
 Since the start of the pandemic last year, India has registered over 17.6 million COVID cases and almost 200,000 related deaths.

 This "second wave" is particularly lethal and has exposed the fragility of India's health infrastructure.
-Hospitals are overwhelmed with COIVD patients, and there aren't enough places to cremate or bury the dead.
+Hospitals are overwhelmed with COVID patients, and there aren't enough places to cremate or bury the dead.

 The situation is Pakistan is getting worse by the day.
 Infections and deaths are surging.